ATMO-IUP-UHEI/Shipbox_Pi_operations/Readme.md

     + the GPS receiver
 2. SpecOn.py: this script switches the EM27 on using a relay.
 3. SpecOff.py: this script switches the EM27 off using a relay.
 4. SpecOn_Autostart.py: this is a derivative of SpecOn.py that can be used for the autostart.
-It switches the EM27 on and writes an entry into a relay log file.
+It switches the EM27 and the DOAS on and writes an entry into a relay log file.
+It also switches the DOAS off again after 3 minutes, if the DOAS fitlet has not started.
 5. Trigger_Serial.py: this code triggers the Arduino to reset a relay.
-Command: python3 Trigger_Serial.py <Relais number>
+Command: python3 Trigger_Serial.py <letter for relais>.
+The following letters do exist:
+    +  z -> DOAS computer
+    +  x -> Tracker computer
+    +  y -> OPUS computer
+    +  q -> Raspberry Pi
+6. Check_device_status.py: this code checks every 30 minutes whether the three fitlets are running.
+If not, it triggers the relais and restarts the respective computer by switching the power off and on.
+7. DOASOff.py: this script switches the DOAS spectrometer off.
+8. DOASOn.py: this script switches the DOAS spectrometer on.
+9. Reset_RTC.py: this code resets the RTC of the reset Arduino to the current time.

 ## Prerequisites